2022 RACGP National Awards

 • interest in a career in rural general practice

-• a written statement outlining the ways in which the bursary would support professional development
+• a written statement outlining the ways in which the bursary would support professional development.

-Community Project of the Year Award
+Rural Community Research Project of the Year Award

-The Community project is an optional quality improvement activity undertaken as part of the Fellowship in Advanced Rural General Practice (FARGP).
-The Community Project of the Year Award is presented to a FARGP recipient from the last financial year period that completed an innovative project which directly contributed to healthcare improvement un a rural or remote general practice, and positively impacted the town’s community.
+The Rural Community Research Project of the Year Award is presented to an RACGP member that completed an innovative research project over the last financial year which directly contributed to healthcare improvement in a rural or remote general practice, and positively impacted the town’s community.

 Further information